 Local Accreditation is:

-Experience shows accreditation programmes can drive continuous improvement in patient outcomes, and increase patient satisfaction and staff experience at ward and unit level. collective sense of purpose necessary to support communication, encourage ownership and achieve a robust programme to measure and influence care delivery.
+Experience shows accreditation programmes can drive continuous improvement in patient outcomes, as well as increase patient satisfaction and staff experience at ward and unit level.

 The Chief Nursing Officer for England, Ruth May highlights: